pyrddlgym-project/pyRDDLGym/docs/rddlrepo.rst

 Installing
 ---------

-To install directly with pip:
+To install with pip:

 .. code-block:: shell

     pip install rddlrepository

-The Repository Manager
+Listing Available Domains
 ---------

-The core object for extracting problems and instances is the ``RDDLRepoManager`` object:
+The core object for extracting domains and instances is the ``RDDLRepoManager`` object:

 .. code-block:: python